 Salary funds must be available before educational leaves will be granted.

-The faculty member must demonstrate clear intent to complete all coursework for the academic degree during the period of the leave.
+The faculty member must demonstrate clear intent to complete all coursework for the academic degree or new area of expertise during the period of the leave.

 The faculty member will return to Missouri State University for at least one year following the termination of the leave.